RyoDagg/project-kanban/README.md

 ## Setup

-I have created files & commands to generate (synchronize and populate/seed the database).
+We have created files & commands to generate (synchronize and populate/seed the database).

 1. create database under the name **kanban** or change the database name in **server\config**.
 2. Access **/server**.